-An LSA can be flushed from the routing domain by setting its LS age to MaxAge and reflooding the LSA.
+An LSA can be flushed from the routing domain by setting its LS age to MaxAge, while leaving its LS sequence number alone, and then reflooding the LSA.
 This procedure follows the same course as flushing an LSA whose LS age has naturally reached the value MaxAge (see Section 14).
 In particular, the MaxAge LSA is removed from the router's link state database as soon as a) it is no longer contained on any neighbor Link state retransmission lists and b) none of the router's neighbors are in states Exchange or Loading.
 We call the setting of an LSA's LS age to MaxAge "premature aging".